Reading time: 9 min.

 All hair transplant clinics should be registered with a medical body that oversees compliance with local health and safety standards.
 In Turkey, this is the Turkish Medical Association or Ministry of Health.
 In the UK, the Care Quality Commission regulates clinical practices and surgical safety.

 It’s a huge risk to consider a hair transplant with any clinic that isn’t registered with the local health authority, so we suggest you avoid this altogether.
-If you’re in any doubt about the safety of the procedure or the environment, you can walk away at any time.
+If you’re in any doubt about the safety of the hair transplant procedure or the environment, you can walk away at any time.
 It’s better to have spent money on a trip than to live with the results of a botched hair transplant.

 Consultation

 In the UK, you can travel to potential hair transplant clinics and meet your clinical team before you sign up for surgery.
 This ensures you’re happy with the hygiene standards and staff medical credentials.
-But you’ll also get a thorough hair and scalp exam in advance, giving you a highly accurate graft quote.
+You’ll also get a thorough hair and scalp exam in advance, giving you a highly accurate graft quote.

 Unless you’re prepared to make multiple trips, your consultation with a clinic in Turkey will probably take place online.
 While you can chat with your surgeon and ask any questions, they probably can’t get the most accurate assessment of your current or continuing hair loss patterns.